waigania13/carmen/docs/addresses.md

     - CAN be a `GeometryCollection` but if so it must follow the rules of defined in the [Combined Features](#combined-features) section of the document. `GeometryCollections` cannot follow the format as in the example above.
-    - As per above, the `geometry.coordinates` array must be parallel two, and equal in length with the `properties.addressnumber` array.
+    - As per above, the `geometry.coordinates` array must be parallel to, and equal in length with the `properties.addressnumber` array.

 ### Interpolation Lines